 But what characterizes visual processing underlying this visual categorization process?
 In this project we focus on one aspect of this question related to prior knowledge about the perceptual relations between the different scene categories.
 To date, computational algorithms for scene categorization rarely consider the possible effect of such perceptual relations.
 However, even intuitively, when our visual system observes a bedroom scene for a fraction of a second and “deliberates” how to categorize it, what possibly comes to mind in addition to “bedroom” are perhaps classes like “living room” or “kitchen”.
 It appears as if our visual system does not even consider possibilities such as “coast” or “highway”, or more generally, scenes which are perceptually “distant” from the observable reference class.
 Put differently, prior knowledge about the perceptual relations between the different categories of scenes may help facilitate better, more efficient, and faster categorization.

 The formal manifestation of the basic idea described above requires the extraction of the perceptual relations between scene classes.
 While we use controlled lab experiments to collect these data for small number of classes (see papers), doing the same with larger sets becomes infeasible without an enormous number of subjects, something that may only be possible by harnessing the power of the web.
 We therefore invite you to play our perceptual game and contribute to this data collection ins a Pair-Matching Categorization (PMC) experiment.
-Please click on the image on the left to begin.
+Please click on the image on the right to begin.
 Please note that the web-based experiment requires a web browser and just 4-5 short minutes of your time.
 (Unfortunately, at this point the software is supported on Windows platforms only).
 We greatly appreciate your participation and we thank you for helping the collection of these data.

 - I. Kadar, and O. Ben-Shahar, Small Sample Scene Categorization from Perceptual Relations , In the Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Providence, Rhode Island, 2012.